Who’s Drinking All the Modelo?

 The fighter steps in.

-From the Octagon to the Backyard: Modelo’s Crossover Moment
+From the Octagon to the Backyard

-Modelo didn’t just ride with the culture —** it took an active role.**
+Modelo didn’t just ride with the culture.
+It took an active role.

 The brand became the official beer of the UFC, a partnership that helped it dominate among younger, male consumers and cemented its image as the beer for fighters, fans, and anyone who liked their beer with a side of swagger.